 third layer: wound healing

 The traditional use of kukui nut for sunburn is well-known to Hawaiians, who still use the oil to soothe skin following damage to the skin from sun, chemicals, and even radiation.
-It’s been shown scientifically to have analgesic (pain-relieving), anti-inflammatory, and wound healing properties, as well as anti-microbial action against Staphylococcus aureus and Pseudomonas aeroguinosa.
+It’s been shown scientifically to have analgesic (pain-relieving), anti-inflammatory, and wound healing properties, as well as anti-microbial action against the bacteriae Staphylococcus aureus and Pseudomonas aeroguinosa.

 fourth layer: how we do it